WISP Access Point Market Insights: Know Your Network, Part 2

 Welcome to the second installment of Preseem’s Know Your WISP Network blog series!
 This series brings you the latest data on the real-world experience of fixed wireless subscribers, networks, and equipment.
 Preseem’s Fixed Wireless Network Report relies on an extensive data set that features hundreds of real-world deployments across ISPs.
-Therefore, by using the detailed metrics contained within the Preseem report, we can establish a multitude of robust fixed wireless insights!
-Last time, we discussed a high level overview of the WISP subscriber experience.
-We identified topics such as average vs. peak throughput, latency, and download usage for fixed wireless subscribers.
-Continuing on with our exploration of all-things fixed wireless, we will now focus on examining WISP access point (AP) market insights.
+By using the detailed metrics contained within the report, we’re able to bring you exclusive fixed wireless insights.

 - Which access point model is most prominent?

 - Also, which AP model maintains the greatest number of subscribers?

 Access Point Market Share by Count of APs and Subscribers